Gitstar-OC/mindect/README.md

 # Learn AI
-- Readme will be added soon
+- Detailed readme about learnai will be added soon!!

 ## Issues and Features.
+- update MatrixMultiplicationCode file and create a file that changes the name from camel and title case to snake case

 - not getting images after downloading notebook, package should be downloaded as zip, with image and the notebook
 - add scroll to top button and border in between of footer and toc

 - make navbar theme to black ( just one theme for the navbar on the homepage)